rondon23/rondon23/README.md

 ### :punch: About
 > Graduated in Control Systems Engineering, working in Web systems development.
-Currently works as a .NET developer, working with systems with the MVC architecture, Razor, WebForms and Asp.Net core.
-It studies modern development technologies and tools such as Vue js, Angular and React and techniques for applying artificial intelligence and machine learning using Phyton, R and Scala for the analysis of large databases.
+Currently works as a Golang developer, working with systems with the hexagonal architecture, RabbitMQ, GRPC and Google Cloud Plataform.
+Study modern development technologies and tools such as Vue js, Angular and React and techniques for applying artificial intelligence and machine learning using Phyton, R and Scala for the analysis of large databases.

 ### :zap: Technologies & Skills
 * Front-end development using **Angular, React, Vue, JavaScript, SASS, Less, CSS3, HTML5**
-* Backend development using **Node.js, Golang, ASP.NET C#**
+* Backend development using **Python, Golang, ASP.NET C#**
 * Mobile application development using **React Native** and **Flutter**
-* Creating scalable cloud architecture using **AWS** and **Azure**
+* Creating scalable cloud architecture using **AWS** and **GCP**

 ### :mortar_board: Education
 * BSc.
 Control Systems Engineering (2019) - UCDB - Catholic University Dom Bosco